beerose/blog/content/posts/comments-db-model/post.md

 ## Summary

 As I mentioned before, choosing a suitable model depends on many things — each application has different requirements and cares about different things.
 In this article, I only showed a few options that I've been looking at myself recently.
 However, other ways of handling multi-level comments may be a much better option in your particular use cases.
 Maybe a bridge table storing all the relations is a right fit for your app?
 Or perhaps you don't want to use a relational database and have a totally different way of dealing with this problem?
 Choosing the right solution also depends on your current database and its supported features (good luck with working with jsons in MS SQL server 😅).
+Though, if you use MS SQL Server, you might be interested in [` hierarchyid` data type](https://docs.microsoft.com/en-us/sql/relational-databases/hierarchical-data-sql-server?view=sql-server-ver15).

 I'd be happy to hear about your solutions — you can reach out to me via [Twitter](https://twitter.com/aleksandrasays)!